GravityShark0/GravWM/README.md

 ### a quest to make the perfect the rice (or desktop environment?)
 or basically a glorified dotfiles

+- Updetos: i currently have a morepowerful laptop and run kde plasma, may revisit this when i have enough time

-- goal 1: make a beutiful rice that still has a nice lightweight footprint
+- goal 1: make a beutiful rice that still nicely lightweight
 - goal 2: is to make a one command setup from blinking cursor, to a completely riced out wm with a nice theme

 - idea : have 2 versions or more to choose how much features depending on how powerful the system is minima (minimum of all the good features) and (gigantus all of the features